-- Moon boot, crutches or brace in chronic conditions or post surgery.
+- Moon boot, crutches or Richie brace in chronic conditions or post surgery.

 Note: Cortisone injection is not recommended as it may increase risk of tendon rupture

-In chronic unrelenting cases, or injuries that have not responded to conservative measures after 3 months or more, may require surgery.
+In chronic cases, that have not responded to conservative measures after 3 months or more, may require surgery.

 Surgery can involve simple repair, debridement and realignment of the tendon and surrounding sheath.
-However, the majority of posterior tibial tendon surgery is quite involved and may cause some limitations to movement or activity.
+The majority of posterior tibial tendon surgery are complex and not ideal, as limitations to movement or activity may result.

-The surgical outcome will depend on the amount of motion available in the foot before surgery and the severity of the flat foot.
-The more severe the tendon injury and condition, the poorer the prognosis will be, with longer recovery times and reduced ability to return to sports.
+The surgical outcome will depend on the flat foot severity and motion available in the foot before surgery.
+The more severe the tendon injury and condition, the poorer the prognosis will be.
 In many patients, it may be months before there is any significant improvement in pain.